infomongo/infomongo.github.io/_posts/2017-10-09-unambomber-research.md

 Beginning with the eighth bomb, Kaczynski switches to using more powerful explosive compounds.
 The bombs are also designed to produce more shrapnel.

-**#8 May 15, 1985 - Berkeley, California**
+**Bomb #8 May 15, 1985 - Berkeley, California**
 Another diabolical one, this bomb was left in Room 264 of the Cory Hall Computer Science Building on the Berkeley Campus.
 This device looked like a three ring binder resting on a plastic file box.
 It was discovered by Air Force Captain John Hauser and it exploded when he opened the binder to look inside.
 Captain Hauser lost four fingers from his right hand and some vision in his left eye.
-The bomb had the initials “FC” stamped into one of the end plugs sealing a pipe containing the explosives.
+The bomb had the initials “FC” stamped into a plug sealing the pipe that contained the explosives.

-**#9 June 13, 1985 - Auburn, Washington**
+**Bomb #9 June 13, 1985 - Auburn, Washington**
 This bomb was mailed from Oakland California to the Boeing Aircraft Company, Fabrication Division in Auburn Washington.
 The bomb was not addressed to anyone so it sat for a while in the mail room.
 It was eventually, “partially opened by mail room employees who discovered the enclosed device,” according to the search warrant.
 I’m not sure what “partially opened” means, but the bomb did not explode.
-The bomb had the initials “FC” stamped into both end plugs sealing a pipe containing the explosives.
+The bomb had the initials “FC” stamped into both plugs sealing the pipe containing the explosives.

-**#10 November 15, 1985 - Ann Arbor, Michigan**
+**Bomb #10 November 15, 1985 - Ann Arbor, Michigan**
 This bomb was mailed from Salt Lake City, Utah.
 It was addressed Dr. James V. McConnell at his home in Ann Arbor.
 Dr. McConnell was a Professor of Psychology at the University of Michigan.
 The bomb was contained in a hollowed out ream of paper, and had an accompanying letter explaining that it was a manuscript for review.
 It was opened by Nick Suino, an assistant to Dr. McConnell.
 The bomb exploded injuring both Suino and McConnell.
 Suino suffered burns and shrapnel wounds to his arms and abdomen.
 McConnell suffered damage to his ear drum, resulting in temporary hearing loss.
-The bomb had the initials “FC” stamped into one of the end plugs sealing a pipe containing the explosives.
+The bomb had the initials “FC” stamped into one of the plugs sealing the pipe containing the explosives.

-**#11 December 11, 1985 - Sacramento, California**
+**Bomb #11 December 11, 1985 - Sacramento, California**
 This bomb was left outside the back door of Rentech Computer Rental Company in Sacramento, California.
 It was disguised to look like a block of wood, with nails protruding from the ends.
-The bomb had the initials “FC” stamped into one of the end plugs sealing a pipe containing the explosives.
+The bomb had the initials “FC” stamped into one of the  plugs sealing a pipe containing the explosives.
 The bomb exploded when the owner of the shop, Hugh Scrutton, attempted to move it.
 Mr Scrutton was killed by the explosion.
 He was the first person killed by the Unabomber, Ted Kaczynski.

-**#12 February 20, 1987 - Salt Lake City, Utah**
+**Bomb #12 February 20, 1987 - Salt Lake City, Utah**
 This bomb was left in the parking lot of CAAMS, Inc, a computer store in Salt Lake City, Utah.
 It was disguised to look like two two-by-fours nailed together, with nails protruding from them.
 Gary Wright, the owner of the business, noticed  the device in the parking lot.
 Afraid someone would run over it, he got out to move the device.
 It exploded, lacerating his arms, face and legs.
-The bomb had the initials “FC” stamped into one of the end plugs sealing a pipe containing the explosive.
+The bomb had the initials “FC” stamped into one of the plugs sealing a pipe containing the explosive.

 A woman who worked for the company saw a man pull the device out of bag and leave it in the parking lot.
 As he left, the man saw her in the window.
 She became distracted by a telephone call or a conversation with a coworker and forgot about the man and the strange object until the explosion.
-She was able to give a police a description and is the source of the infamous Unabomber police sketch with the hoodie and the aviator sunglasses.
+She was gave the police a description that is the source of the infamous sketch with the hoodie and the aviator sunglasses.

 Perhaps spooked by being seen, the Unabomber took a six year break.
 His next bomb wasn’t mailed until 1993.

-**#13 June 22, 1993 - Tiburon, California**
+**Bomb #13 June 22, 1993 - Tiburon, California**
 This bomb was mailed to Dr. Charles Epstein at his home in Tiburon, California.
 He was a professor at the University of California, San Francisco, Medical School.
 The bomb was mailed from Sacramento, California.
 It was sent in a padded envelope which contained a small box made of redwood.
 It exploded when the envelope was opened and Dr. Epstein was seriously injured.
 He had damage to both eardrums and lost three fingers.

-**#14 June 24, 1993 - New Haven, Connecticut**
+**Bomb #14 June 24, 1993 - New Haven, Connecticut**
 This bomb was identical to bomb #13.
 Both bombs were mailed from Sacramento, California on June 18, 1993.
 This one was addressed to Dr. David Gelernter at his office in the Computer Science Department of Yale University.
 It exploded when he opened the package on the morning of June 24, 1993.
 He sustained serious burns, shrapnel wounds, damage to his right eye and lost the use of his right hand.

-**#15 December 10.
+**Bomb #15 December 10.
 1994 - North Caldwell, New Jersey**
 This bomb was mailed to Thomas Mosser at his home in North Caldwell, New Jersey, from San Francisco, California.
 Mosser was killed when he opened the package.
 His wife and infant daughter were in a nearby room and escaped injury because they were protected from the blast by a large stone fireplace.

 The search warrant describes the bomb this way:
-“Double edged razor blades and numerous paneling nails, approximately 1" in length, were placed in the explosive device for additional shrapnel.
+“Double edged razor blades and numerous paneling nails, approximately 1\" in length, were placed in the explosive device for additional shrapnel.
 It was designed to function as an anti-personnel device.”

 The Unabomber explained in a letter sent to the New York Times, that Mosser was targeted because he handled PR for the Exxon Valdez incident.
 This is incorrect.
 Mosser and his company did not have any connection with Exxon Valdez.

-**#16 April 24, 1995 - Sacramento.
+**Bomb #16 April 24, 1995 - Sacramento.
 California**
 This bomb was mailed from Oakland, California to William Dennison, at the offices of the Timber Association of California, in Sacramento.
 The trade group had changed its name to the California Forestry Association several years earlier, but was still at the same address.
 William Dennison was president and CEO of the association until 1994, when he was replaced by Gilbert B. Murray.
 Murray opened the package and was killed in the blast that knocked doors off their hinges and shattered glass partitions in the office.

 ### Links & References